 - Member of TSG on SPECIAL, HYDRANT, Bridging the Age Gap in Breast Cancer: Improving outcomes for older women, INTEGRATE-EU - Palliative Care in the EU.

 - Member of Yorkshire and Humberside Palliative Care Advisory Group.

-- Member of the North Trent Cancer CRP.
+- Member of the North Trent Cancer, Cancer Research Panel (CRP).

 Jane has a background in Economics and previously worked at Sheffield University in the Health Economics and Decision Science Unit on several NIHR-funded health research studies.
 Her research uses both quantitative and qualitative research methods and focuses on decision-making and questionnaire development, with a special focus on cancer.
 Previously, she was a Data Manager at the Sheffield University Clinical Trials Research Unit, working over a number of cancer clinical trials.

 Jane has a Masters in Public Health from Sheffield University.

 Jonathan Skull is a Consultant in Reproductive Medicine and Surgery and the Clinical Head of Jessop Fertility, Sheffield.
 After graduating from Bristol University in 1988, he trained in Obstetrics and Gynaecology in Bristol, Sheffield and London.
 He was senior IVF co-ordinator at the Hammersmith Hospital working with Professor Lord Robert Winston.
 Upon returning to Sheffield in 1997, he then worked as a Clinical Lecturer at the University of Sheffield working with Professor Ian Cooke and Professor Bill Ledger.
 He plays a key role in helping develop regional NHS fertility services.
 He is an expert adviser for the Specialised Commissioning Groups in Yorkshire and the Humber and the East Midlands.